-Aside from the points listed above you will be need to provide the standard documentation as if you were applying for a mortgage to buy a property on your own.
+Aside from the points listed above, you’ll be need to provide the standard documentation as if you were applying for a mortgage to buy an investment property on your own.

 Buying your next property on your own

-If you and a friend own a property worth $500,000 with a loan of $400,000 on it, then how will the banks assess your situation if you then decide to buy another property on your own?
+If you and a friend own an investment property worth $500,000 with a loan of $400,000 on it, then how will the banks assess your situation if you then decide to buy another property on your own?

-Banks assume the worst, and so will assess your loan as if you are making the full $3,000 / month in repayments however they will only accept half of the rent income!
+Banks assume the worst, and so will assess your loan as if you’re making the full $3,000 / month in repayments, however they will only accept half of the rent income!

 Speak to an accountant